IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Simulation Evaluation Results

 \subsubsection{Budget Analysis}

 To evaluate the impact of budget constraints on performance, we conducted additional tests beyond our initial Monte Carlo experiments, evaluating budgets of $5000$ m, $10000$ m, $30000$ m, and $60000$ m.
+In this analysis, we also include a TIGRIS ablation, which generates only a single initial plan with no subsequent replanning, and we augment it with the same hash map belief embeddings used in \mbox{IA-TIGRIS} and ReASC.
+This variant isolates the contribution of adaptive, online refinement in \mbox{IA-TIGRIS} while ensuring a fair computational comparison.
 Table~\ref{tab:budgets} summarizes the average entropy reduction across these budgets.

-\definecolor{tabfirst}{rgb}{1, 0.7, 0.7} \definecolor{tabsecond}{rgb}{1, 0.85, 0.7} \definecolor{tabthird}{rgb}{1, 1, 0.7}
+\definecolor{tabfirst}{rgb}{0.73, 0.89, 0.73} \definecolor{tabsecond}{rgb}{0.83, 0.94, 0.83} \definecolor{tabthird}{rgb}{0.93, 0.98, 0.93}

-IA-TIGRIS consistently achieved the highest entropy reduction across all budget constraints, with a statistically significant margin over alternative methods.
-Greedy generally ranked second but was slightly outperformed by MCTS at the $30000$ m budget level.
-Greedy and MCTS exhibited comparable performance throughout the tests, with their results closely tracking each other.
-Consistent with our previous findings, Random and Coverage methods yielded the lowest results.
+IA-TIGRIS consistently achieved the highest entropy reduction across all budget constraints, with a statistically significant margin over the other baseline methods.
+TIGRIS and ReASC formed the next tier of performance, with TIGRIS outperforming ReASC at lower budgets ($5000$--$15000$ m) and ReASC overtaking TIGRIS at higher budgets of $30000$ m and $60000$ m.
+Greedy and MCTS showed similar trends, with MCTS slightly outperforming Greedy at the $30000$ m budget, but Greedy achieving the second-highest entropy reduction at $60000$ m.
+At this highest budget, both Greedy and MCTS surpassed TIGRIS and ReASC.
+Consistent with our previous findings, the random and coverage planners yielded the lowest entropy reductions across all budgets.

+The decline in TIGRIS performance at large budgets is likely due to the extremely long planning horizon, which prevents it from constructing a sufficiently long or high-quality plan within the limited planning time.
+This behavior underscores the importance of online refinement through adaptive planning, as demonstrated by IA-TIGRIS.
+ReASC also struggled at higher budgets, likely because the belief map becomes increasingly sparse as the map is observed over time.
+With uniformly random sampling and node-only reward evaluation, ReASC is less effective at locating the remaining high-information regions in the large, sparse search space.

-Among the tested methods, only IA-TIGRIS and MCTS explicitly incorporate budget constraints into their planning algorithms.
+Among the tested methods, IA-TIGRIS, ReASC, TIGRIS, and MCTS explicitly incorporate budget constraints into their planning algorithms.
 Notably, at lower budgets ($5000$ m and $10000$ m), these methods achieved higher entropy reduction compared to the equivalent time steps ($200$ s and $400$ s) in the $15000$ m budget scenario shown in Fig.~\ref{fig:mc_results}.
-This improved performance stems from IA-TIGRIS's optimization of total path reward under budget constraints, contrasting with the myopic next-best-action approach of the greedy method.
-The remaining methods---Greedy, Random, and Coverage---maintain consistent behavior regardless of budget constraints, as their planning strategies do not account for resource limitations.
+This improvement reflects their ability to optimize total path reward under a fixed budget, in contrast to myopic next-best-action approaches such as the greedy method.
+The remaining methods---greedy, random, and coverage---maintain largely consistent behavior across budgets, as their planning strategies do not explicitly account for resource limitations.